|

 It would be very difficult to keep track of which note was which.
-Early keyboards were a bit like this until someone had the idea of painting some of the keys black
+Early keyboards were a bit like this until someone had the idea of painting some of the keys black:

-The clever part of all this is the pattern of black notes grouped as they are in twos and threes, enabling the player uniquely to identify each note on the keyboard.
-The white (natural) notes are defined as follows: C positioned just
+Then an even brighter and better idea - the black keys were narrowed and raised in height so that the player could find individual keys by touch alone: The clever part of all this is the pattern of black notes grouped as they are in twos and threes, enabling the player uniquely to identify each note on the keyboard.

 to the left of the group of two black notes The black notes each have two possible names depending on whether you are looking up at them from the note below or down at them from the note above.
 C# is just to